Daniel-0117/Horiseon-Refactor/README.md

 ## Description

 This project was created as part of a assignment to show an understanding of code.
+Here I made changes to the code to bring it standard practice.

 ## Installation